 Practices for Scrum Teams to Frequently Deliver Quality Software

-Professional Scrum Developer™ (PSD) is a 3-day hands-on course where you will experience how to deliver quality software using Scrum with Agile and DevOps practices.
+Professional Scrum DeveloperTM (PSD) is a 3-day hands-on course where you will experience how to deliver quality software using Scrum with Agile and DevOps practices.
 Students will work as a Scrum Team or multiple Scrum Teams depending on class size, creating real code on a realistic software system.
 The course also includes a free attempt at the globally recognized Professional Scrum Developer certification exam (PSD).

 What You Will Learn

 Over the 3 days, students gain a real-world view of what it is like to build software with Scrum.
-Throughout the course, students collaborate together as a team in a series of Sprints where they apply modern engineering practices, and use the Scrum framework to cope with changes.
-There is a key focus on having students learn how to develop increments of potentially releasable functionality from a realistic Product Backlog.
+Throughout the course, students collaborate over a series of Sprints.
+They apply modern engineering practices, and use the Scrum framework to cope with changes.
+There is a key focus on having students learn how to develop and deliver increments of potentially releasable functionality from a realistic Product Backlog.
 By doing so, students will experience real-world challenges and issues and will learn how to handle them by continuously improving during the Sprint cycles.

-Students concurrently work together with their Scrum Teams on requirements engineering, design, development, testing, integration, and deployment within a single iteration.
-The course teaches how Agile engineering practices and supportive ALM tools improve a team’s capabilities even more.
+The course teaches how Agile engineering practices and supportive DevOps tools improve a team's capabilities even more.

-The course is available in .NET and Java specific technologies along with a generic technology course for developers using other technology stacks.
-The .NET version was developed in partnership with Microsoft® and is the official training solution for Microsoft Visual Studio.
-In private classes, Professional Scrum Trainers can work with you to define a specific technology stack that meet your needs.
+The course is available in .NET and Java specific technologies along with a generic technology course.
+Professional Scrum Trainers can work with you to define a specific technology stack that meets your needs in private classes.

 Professional Scrum Developer Certification

 All participants completing the Professional Scrum Developer course will receive a password to attempt the Professional Scrum Developer (PSD) assessment.
 If you attempt the PSD assessment within 14 days of receiving their free password and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.